 Do you admit students to enroll for the spring semester?

 The MALD program admits a limited number of students for January enrollment each year.
-The vast majority of applications are for fall enrollment, and nearly all scholarship money is awarded for the fall semester.
-Students applying for spring admission and financial aid may be considered for scholarship awards when funds are available.
+The application and scholarship process for January enrollment is identical, and scholarship funding is available for applicants for spring admission.

 Do you offer scholarships?